JMarcan/image_classifier/README.md

 ### 1. Prepare your dataset
 1.1.
 Chose your dataset
-You can use [Oxford's Dataset with 102 flower categories](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html)

-If you chose another one, keep in mind that the pre-trained network VGG16 expects to receive image input with size 224x224.
+You can use [Oxford's Dataset with 102 flower categories](http://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html) If you chose another one, keep in mind that the pre-trained network VGG16 expects to receive image input with size 224x224.
 It's easier to downsize your images to this size, rather than to increase it without side effects.

 1.2.
-Prepare your dataset into the right folder structure
-- For the model to work, you need to ensure that data are prepared in one folder with the following subfolders:
+Prepare your dataset into the right folder structure For the model to work, you need to ensure that data are prepared in one folder with the following subfolders:
 - `train` for training data
 - `valid` for validation data used as intermediate feedback during training
 - `test` for test data used to evaluate trained model performance

 The referenced Oxford's Dataset fulfills it.

 ### 2. Train the image classifier
-- either by executing training cell in Jupyter notebook or with the console application`
+You can train the classifier by executing training cell in Jupyter notebook or with the console application`

-- Training with the console application `train.py:
+Training with the console application `train.py:
 - Basic usage: run `python train.py --data_dir my_directory --output_cat 102`

 - Mandatory parameters:
-      1. `--data_dir`.
+    - `--data_dir`.
 Description: Dataset directory used for training
-      2. `--output_cat`.
+    - `--output_cat`.
 Description: Number of categories that the classifier needs to recognize

 - Other parameters:
-      1. `--means`.
+    - `--means`.
 Default value: `--means [0.485, 0.456, 0.406]` (taken from VGG dataset).
 Description: Image dataset means
-      2. `--stds`.
+    - `--stds`.
 Default value: `--stds [0.229, 0.224, 0.225]` (taken from VGG dataset).
 Description: Image dataset stds
-      3. `--arch`.
+    - `--arch`.
 Default value: `--arch vgg16`.
 Possible values: `--arch vgg16` or `--arch vgg13`.
 Description: Choose pretrained network architecture
-      4. `--save_dir`.
+    - `--save_dir`.
 Default value: `--save_dir assets/model/checkpoint_script.pth`.
 Description:  Directory to save trained model checkpoint
-      5. `--learning_rate`.
+    - `--learning_rate`.
 Default value: `--learning_rate 0.03`.
 Description: Learning rate used during the training
-      6. `--epochs`.
+    - `--epochs`.
 Default value: `--epochs 7`.
 Description: Learning epochs for the training
-      7. `--device`.
+    - `--device`.
 Default value: `--device cpu`.
 Possible values: `--device cpu` or `--device gpu`.
 Description: Computing device for training

 ### 3. Use the trained image classifier to recognize your images
-- either by executing predict cell in Jupyter notebook or with the console application
+You can use the classifier by executing predict cell in Jupyter notebook or with the console application

-- Predicting with the console application `predict.py`:
+Predicting with the console application `predict.py`:
 - Basic usage: run `python predict.py --input "/path/to/image --checkpoint "checkpoint.pth"`

 - Mandatory parameters:
-      1. `--input`.
+    - `--input`.
 Description: Path to an image to be predicted
-      2. `--checkpoint`.
+    - `--checkpoint`.
 Description: Path to a checkpoint with a trained network to be used

 - Other parameters:
-      1. `--top_k`.
+    - `--top_k`.
 Default value: `--top_k 1`.
 Description: Return top K most likely classes
-      2. `--category_names`.
+    - `--category_names`.
 Default value: `--category_names cat_to_name.json`.
 Description: File containing a mapping of categories to their real names
-      3. `--means`.
+    - `--means`.
 Default value: `--means [0.485, 0.456, 0.406]` (taken from VGG dataset).
 Description: Image dataset means
-      4. `--stds`.
+    - `--stds`.
 Default value: `--stds [0.229, 0.224, 0.225]` (taken from VGG dataset).
 Description: Image dataset stds
-      5. `--device`.
+    - `--device`.
 Default value: `--device cpu`.
 Possible values: `--device cpu` or `--device gpu`.
 Description: Computing device for prediction

 ## Libraries used
 Python 3